tytydraco/yessleep/out/Have_you_ever_wanted_to_be_a_superheroWell_now_you_can_become_one_I_can_give_you_any_superpower_you_want_250_bucks_each_100_extra_for_anything_ending_in_kinesis.md

 Even when behind me, the girl let out a deafening shriek that clawed its way into my skull.

+"Follow meeeeee!"

 Wen commanded me closer with his voice, and I moved like I was in a dream, my gaze glued to bloodstained steel and body parts without heads cruelly chained down to each gurney.

 I saw them at their most vulnerable, people, with the majority of them being in their twenties, college kids and older, put on a horrific display.

 These kids were malnourished, anorexic, their haunted eyes piercing right through me.
 Some of them screamed at me, straining in cruel chains pinning them down.
-One guy was brutally tied down, his arms had been chopped off.
+One guy was brutally restrained, his arms had been chopped off.
 His agonising wail followed me, begging Wen to kill him.

 “Pyro.”
 Wen said.
 “He's my only one, and he's already been bought.
 I'm just waiting for the seller to come buy him.”